High-Risk Activities

 Frequently Asked Questions

-What is “Early Shift” and “Shutdown”?
+What are “Early Shift” and “Shutdown”?

 After 3 consecutive days of HIGH FIRE DANGER RATING, high-risk activities must cease by 1:00 p.m.
 This is referred to as “Early Shift”